Overview & Outcomes

 - Final Grade deduction: .5% deduction for every half absence (after 2 excused), and 9 or more will result in failure in the course

 You are responsible for all information covered in your absence.
-In the first weeks of class, I suggest you get the contact information of several people in class who agree to be "brothers' keepers."
-These 'brothers' make note of and take notes for 'brothers' who are absent.
+In the first weeks of class, I suggest you get the contact information of several people in class who agree to be "brothers' keepers," to make note of and take notes for you when absent.
 You do the same for them when they are absent.
 This is a hard class to miss, and I won't be able to re-create class for students who are absent.